zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

 ## **Step 1**: Create a Compartment

-In this part of the lab, we create a compartment to organize the resources we will create
+In this part of the lab, we create a compartment to organize the resources we will create.

 Compartments are the primary building blocks you use to organize your cloud resources.
-You use compartments to organize and isolate your resources to make it easier to manage and secure access to them
+You use compartments to organize and isolate your resources to make it easier to manage and secure access to them.

 When your tenancy is provisioned, a root compartment is created for you.
-Your root compartment holds ***all*** your cloud resources
+Your root compartment holds ***all*** your cloud resources.

 1)  Please log into to your OCI tenancy, if you are not already signed in.
 Example for Ashburn location: